– The World Series –

 Allow the group to discuss.
 Jesus is so amazing and died for people from every nation, so it only makes sense for people from every nation to have the chance to know and follow him.

 Allow the group to discuss.
-Since Jesus is God and is the ultimate authority, no one can rightly come up to one of his followers and say, “You can’t do that” when they’re helping someone else follow him.
-Since he is always with them through the Holy Spirit, Jesus’ followers can always have his help, guidance, and power as they help others to follow him.
+Since Jesus is God and is the ultimate authority, no one can rightly come up to one of his followers and say, “You can’t tell people about Jesus” when they’re helping someone else follow him.
+Also, since he is always with them through the Holy Spirit, Jesus’ followers always have access to his help, guidance, and power as they help others to follow him.

 Allow the group to discuss.
 Help your group appreciate what a big deal this is and what a privilege it is to introduce people around the world to the most amazing person ever!
 Help your group to see that we have this privilege with people all over the world, not just with those around us with the same background as us.
 You may find it helpful to explain The 10/40 Window (a rectangle on the map of the world between 10 degrees north and 40 degrees north latitude that is home to the most ethnic groups with the least access to the good news of Jesus Christ).

 Allow the group to discuss.
 Lead your group in thinking of examples to these questions.
-If necessary to help discussion of the first question, show this VIDEO about a organization called the Jesus Film Project.
+If necessary to help discussion of the first question, show this VIDEO about an organization called the Jesus Film Project.
+Remind the group that the best way to help people in other places know Jesus is to have a servant attitude and to look for ways to partner with and learn from people who are already there.

-9. How can you as a teenager live out Jesus’ command to make disciples of all nations (not just people with the same background as you)?
+*11. How can you as a student live out Jesus’ command to make disciples of all nations (not just people with the same background as you)?

 Allow the group to discuss.
 Some things to bring up: